NCAR/wrf_hydro_docker/dev/domaintesting/Readme.md

 >docker run --mount type=bind,source=<Path to local Run directory>,target=/home/docker/Run wrfhydro/dev:domaintesting sh -c "cd /home/docker/Run && mpiexec -n 4 /home/docker/Run/wrf_hydro_NoahMP.exe"
 ```

-This will execute WRF-Hydro, with all outputs going into the designated Run directory.
+This will execute WRF-Hydro, with all outputs going into the designated local `Run` directory.
 You can change the number of cores using the `-n` parameter and limit
 memory usage using the `-m` parameter.
 However, limiting memory may cause the model to crash for an unspecified reason.